The Yamabe equation on manifolds of bounded geometry: Introduction

 For our purpose, it will be sufficient to think of $\rho$ as the radial weight $e^{-r}$ where $r$ is smooth and near to the distance to a fixed point $z\in M$, cf. the Appendix \ref{app} Remark \ref{ch_weight}.

 Note that $Q=Q^{\alpha=0}_{p=p_{crit}}$.\\

-At the end, we will show that for homogeneous manifolds with strictly positive scalar curvature one can drop the assumption on $\ov{{Q}}$.
+In Theorem \ref{isoYam}, we will show that for almost homogeneous manifolds (for the Definition see \ref{isoYam}) with uniformly positive scalar curvature one can drop the assumption on $\ov{{Q}}$.
 This was shown to the author by Akutagawa who proved this by exhaustion of the manifold at infinity, similarly as in \cite[Thm.
 C]{Aku}.
 Similar methods are used in \cite[Thm.
-1.2]{A}, where Akutagawa compares the Yamabe constant of a manifold $M$ with the Yamabe constant on an infinite covering of $M$.\\
+1.2]{A} where Akutagawa compares the Yamabe constant of a manifold $M$ with the Yamabe constant on an infinite covering of $M$.